eyalzk/telegrad/README.md

 # DL-Bot
 ## A Telegram bot to monitor and control your deep learning training process
+This repo contains a simple to use API to setup a Telegram bot to monitor and control your deep learning training process.
+Deep learning training can take long hours and even days.
+This tool will let you track the training progress and respond accordingly, all through your phone.
+You will be able to get updates, change learning rates, plot convergence graphs and more.
 ### Features
 To start interacting with the bot, send `/start`.
 At any time you can send `/help` to see all available commands.